 Instrumentation and monitoring of Metrolinx Infrastructure is required to ensure that structural or functional inadequacy does not develop because of the Developer's construction.
 In addition, monitoring will be required to ensure the Developer's construction support of excavation system is functioning as designed and the loads on Metrolinx Infrastructure remain within design limits.
-If changes are observed/exceeded, a Stop-Work-Order can be issued by Metrolinx, and the frequency of monitoring will be increased, and contingency measures will be implemented by the proposed Developer.
+If changes are observed/acceptable levels exceeded, a Stop-Work-Order can be issued by Metrolinx, the frequency of monitoring will be increased, and contingency measures will be implemented by the proposed Developer as outlined in the Metrolinx Shoring Monitoring Alert Level Exceedance Procedure/Protocol (refer to Appendix D).
 Monitoring stages are to consist of:

-- Stage 1 Initial Pre-Construction Monitoring: Conduct survey of existing conditions within the Metrolinx Infrastructure, obtaining baseline readings at established monitoring points; - Stage 2 Project Monitoring: Monitoring during demolition, excavation, and construction, and will be performed at an agreed upon Metrolinx-frequency intervals.
-The monitoring frequency will be increased as necessary during critical work such as blasting, tunneling, or as requested by Metrolinx. - Stage 3 Post-Construction Monitoring: Conduct final survey monitoring, performed after substantial construction completion of the Developer Works to determine changes to initial conditions, document the post-construction condition, and provide photographic records.
+Stage 1 - Initial Pre-Construction Monitoring: Conduct survey of existing conditions within the Metrolinx Infrastructure, obtaining baseline readings at established monitoring points;

+Stage 2 - Project Monitoring: Monitoring during demolition, excavation, and construction, and will be performed at an agreed upon Metrolinx-frequency intervals.
+The monitoring frequency will be increased as necessary during critical work such as blasting, tunneling, or as requested by Metrolinx.

+Stage 3 - Post-Construction Monitoring: Conduct final survey monitoring, performed after substantial construction completion of the Developer Works to determine changes to initial conditions, document the post-construction condition, and provide photographic records.
 In addition to structural monitoring, a final alignment survey of the rail/tracks (if present) will be required for comparison with the initial survey data.